hastexo/tutor-contrib-backup/README.md

 than `admin`, make sure you provide that with `BACKUP_MONGODB_AUTHENTICATION_DATABASE`.

-## Opting out single-transaction and flush logs
+## Opting out of single-transaction backups and flushing logs

-In certain cloud MySQL services, like AWS Aurora, it might be forbidden even for the root user to lock the database.
+In certain cloud MySQL services, like AWS Aurora, it might be forbidden (even for the `root` user) to lock the database.
 In these cases you might get errors like `Couldn't execute 'FLUSH TABLES WITH READ LOCK': Access denied for user`.
-This is caused by using the `single-transaction` option in mysql dumps and flushing logs after restoring.
+This is caused by using the `single-transaction` option in MySQL dumps, and flushing logs after restoring.

-To overcome these issues you can now set `BACKUP_MYSQL_SINGLE_TRANSACTION` and `BACKUP_MYSQL_FLUSH_LOGS` to `false`.
+To overcome these issues, you can set `BACKUP_MYSQL_SINGLE_TRANSACTION` and `BACKUP_MYSQL_FLUSH_LOGS` to `false`.
 Both values are `true` by default.
-`BACKUP_MYSQL_SINGLE_TRANSACTION` controls the use of `--single-transaction` option in the `mysqldump` command, while `BACKUP_MYSQL_FLUSH_LOGS` prevents issuing the `mysqladmin flush-logs` after restoring the DB.
+`BACKUP_MYSQL_SINGLE_TRANSACTION` controls the use of `--single-transaction` option in the `mysqldump` command, while `BACKUP_MYSQL_FLUSH_LOGS` enables or disables issuing `mysqladmin flush-logs` after restoring the database.

-Please note that doing this will cause the MySQL db to be dumped without locking the tables, which might result in corrupted backup archives.
+Please note that doing this will cause the MySQL database to be dumped without locking the tables, which might result in inconsistent backup archives.
-If you set `BACKUP_MYSQL_FLUSH_LOGS` to `false` we recommend to stop all services before starting the backup process.
+If you set `BACKUP_MYSQL_FLUSH_LOGS` to `false`, we recommend to stop all services before starting the backup process.

 ## Using this plugin with service version upgrades